5 Reasons to be Skeptical of a Real Estate Deal

 Unfortunately, we live in a world with dishonest people.
-And since the real estate industry is a part of world, you may come across a deceitful person during your career.
-My advice?
+And, since the real estate industry is a part of the world, you may come across a deceitful person during your career.
+My advice on how to find good real estate investments?
 Run at the first sign of unethical behavior

 3 – Unrealistic Profit and Loss Statement

-For example, on the income side, Ajit Prasad said that an other income amount that is greater than 20% of the GPR is a red flag.
-The “incomes” included in other income are late fees, lease termination fees, lease violation fees and damage fees, which are all associated with a poor resident base.
-Therefore, a higher other income can indicate a poor resident base, which may disqualify the deal or is something that will be reduced after you take over the property.
+For example, on the income side, Ajit Prasad said that an “other income” amount that is greater than 20% of the GPR is a red flag.
+The incomes included in the “other income” category are late fees, lease termination fees, lease violation fees, and damage fees, which are all associated with a poor resident base.
+Therefore, a higher other income can indicate a poor resident base, which may disqualify the real estate deal or is something that will be reduced after you take over the property.